Care for your playgrounds

 And then there was Nora, living in the far north of Norway: ”I want a bag like that to throw my wetsuits in after my Lofoten winter surfing – oh, and I can sit on it while my wetsuits dry!”
 Beyond what I originally imagined, the HOISK bag System was proving to be effective and useful for a vast amount of people living fascinating & exciting lives.

 We use our HOISK Bag all the time after skiing to have a warm dry place to sit on instead of the snow.
 It holds our thermos and our packed lunches so we can create our own impromptu picnic wherever we want on the mountain, a really freeing feeling!
 Tiril who is just one year old, sleeps in it when her parents takes her to the mountains and the beaches.
 Her mum has cross country skied Norway from north to south.
 She loves her HOISK Bag.
 Her brother later slept in it when they took him on a bicycling adventure around Norway.

 I once went on a four day dog sledding tour out in the surrounding valleys.
 Everything was white but the huskies were amazing and well trained.
 They knew exactly where we were and where to go.
 We slept in a log cabin - the dogs outside.
 We had fried mountain trout for breakfast.
-This was a completely normal occurrence to the strong folk of Gausdal.
+This was a completely normal occurrence to the strong folks of Gausdal.
 Strong and honest people come from these mountains.

 I aim to produce sustainable, repairable and high quality products